tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 Well, I happen to think the main evolutionary significance of humor is that it gets us from the *closed mode* to the *open mode* quicker than anything else.

-I think we all know that laughter brings relaxation, and that humor makes us playful yet how many times important discussions been held where really original and creative ideas were desperately needed to solve important problems, but where humor was taboo because the subject being discussed was {air quotes} "so serious"?
+I think we all know that laughter brings relaxation, and that humor makes us playful, yet how many times important discussions been held where really original and creative ideas were desperately needed to solve important problems, but where humor was taboo because the subject being discussed was *{air quotes}* "so serious"?

 This attitude seems to me to stem from a very basic misunderstanding of the difference between 'serious' and 'solemn'.

-Now I suggest to you that a group of us could be sitting around after dinner, discussing matters that were *extremely* serious like the education of our children, or our marriages, or the meaning of life (and I'm not talking about the film), and we could be laughing, and that would *not* make what we were discussing one bit less serious.
+Now I suggest to you that a group of us could be sitting around after dinner, discussing matters that were *extremely* serious like the education of our children, or our marriages, or the meaning of life (and I'm not talking about the film), and we could be laughing, and that would *not* make what we were discussing one bit less *serious*.

 Solemnity, on the other hand… I don't know what it's for.
 I mean, what is the *point* of it?
 The two most beautiful memorial services that I've ever attended both had a lot of humor, and it somehow freed us all, and made the services inspiring and cathartic.